Charges from us for travel made on our services are described as:

-Do you have a travel charge on your card or bank statement from us, but you don't use a contactless payment card or other contactless method to travel?
+Do you have a travel charge on your card or bank statement from us, but you don't use a contactless card, mobile phone or other contactless device to travel?
 Do you usually use Oyster to travel on our services?
-Do you keep your Oyster card in the same purse or wallet as your contactless payment card?
+Do you keep your Oyster card in the same purse or wallet as your contactless card?
 If the answer to any of these questions is yes, you may have been affected by card clash.

 If you touch the reader with a wallet or purse containing more than one contactless payment card, it doesn't know which card to read and your fare could be charged to a card you didn't want to pay with.

-It's also possible that you've been charged two maximum fares - this could happen because the yellow card reader reads one card when you touch in at the start of your journey and a different card at the end when you touch out.
+It's also possible that you've been charged two maximum fares - this happens when the yellow card reader reads one card when you touch in at the start of your journey and a different one at the end when you touch out.
 If we think this has happened and we believe that it was accidental, we will refund the charge automatically.

 If you think you have been charged a fare on a card you did not intend to pay with, you can check your card's journey history.
 When you sign in to your contactless and Oyster account you can check any contactless payment and Oyster cards that you have added to your account.
 If you have been charged a maximum fare on either card for the same journey, and we have not automatically refunded the charge, you can apply for a refund.